cyralinc/dmap/README.md

 ### Requirements

-The Dmap library only requires a set of read-only AWS service permissions, so that it's able to find existing data repositories from these services.
-This includes the following actions:
+The Dmap library requires a set of read-only AWS service permissions, so that it's able to find existing data repositories from these services.
+IAM credentials with permissions for the following actions are required:

 - `rds:DescribeDBClusters`
 - `rds:DescribeDBInstances`